Scheduling and Appointments

 Typical procedures for which children are sedated include MRI scans, CT scans or other procedures that are not painful but require a child to hold still for a long period of time.
 Other procedures that require sedation include painful procedures such as spinal taps or catheter placement or removal.

-Sedation cannot be performed if your child has a history of:
+Sedation may not be performed and your child may be referred to general anesthesia if you child has a history of:

 - Sleep apnea or central apnea